Stott, Realmuto, Rojas homer for NL wild card-leading Phillies in 13-2 win over Twins

 The homers came eventually, and the Phillies (65-52) moved a season-best 13 games over .500.

 Stott hit his 11th homer of the season and Realmuto followed with his 15th in the sixth inning for an 11-2 lead.
-Johan Rojas hit his first big-league homer in the eighth, a two-run shot that made it 13-2.
+Rojas hit a two-run shot in the eighth off Twins outfielder Jordan Luplow that made it 13-2.

 Minnesota lost its fourth straight but maintained its 3 1/2-game lead over Cleveland in the weak AL Central.